- Ph.D. Programs

 The Accelerated Master’s Degree Program (AMDP) is a unique opportunity for currently enrolled University of Michigan undergraduates majoring in Mathematics who wish to pursue a 5-year combined BS/MS in Quantitative Finance and Risk Management.
 The program allows students to take some of the required courses for the graduate program while they are still completing their undergraduate program and use up to 18 of those credits to work toward their graduate degree.

 Prospective AMDP students will ideally indicate their interest in their junior year and submit a formal Graduate School application during their senior year.
 Admitted AMDP students will typically complete the undergraduate degree at the end of their senior year and complete the graduate degree at the end of their 5th year.
 However, there are other paths to th AMDP, as described in the Admissions Process section.

 Coursework for the AMDP option

-AMDP students must meet the course requirements for both the bachelor's degree and the master's degree, with up to 12 credits counting toward both.
+AMDP students must meet the course requirements for both the bachelor's degree and the master's degree, with up to 12 credits double-counting toward both.
 Students are carefully advised on a schedule of courses that enables them to complete both degrees with only one additional year of coursework.

 Below is a sample program for a student who is completing the undergraduate program in Finance and Risk Management and who begins the AMDP application process as a junior.
 This student may double-count Math 472, Math 526, and one of the elective courses listed for the program to work toward both the undergraduate and graduate degrees.

 The student would complete the remaining courses required for the Master’s degree in the fifth year as shown below.